serenity-bdd/serenity-bdd.github.io/docs/guide/cucumber.md

 ![](img/cucumber-requirements-hierarchy.png)

-# Filtering test exeuction in Cucumber
+# Filtering test execution in Cucumber

 The simplest way to control which scenarios you want to execute is to use tags and the `cucumber.filter.tags` command line option.
 For example, to run only scenarios or features annotated with `@smoke`, you would run the following command:
 ```